The classification system for this type of cancer aims to help define, diagnose, and treat the disease and improve outcomes.

 - prior treatment with chemotherapy (treatment-related MDS)

-- exposure to high doses of radiation, like in people who
+- exposure to high doses of radiation, as in people who

 survive atomic bomb explosionsor nuclear reactor accidents

-- long-term exposure to the chemical benzene and other chemicals
+- long-term exposure to benzene and other chemicals

-The Revised International Prognostic Scoring System (R-IPSS) is a commonly used diagnostic tool for myelodysplastic syndromes.
-It helps doctors predict a person’s overall survival and risk of transformation to acute leukemia.
+The Revised International Prognostic Scoring System (IPSS-R) is a commonly used diagnostic tool for MDS.
+It helps doctors predict a person’s overall survival and the risk of MDS transforming to AML.